germanDV/germanDV.github.io/entries/published/go-threadpool.md

 If you run the code now, you should see the expected output, the three areas and the "_Done in x_" message.
 You can now switch back to _polygons.txt_ instead of _mini.txt_, and get rid of the `time.Sleep(200 * time.Millisecond)` line in `calcArea`.

-Running the code with a pool of 1k threads, takes around 2 secs for me, compared to the ~3.7 of the initial version, that's a nice improvement, and we had fun building a threadpool, a good day at the office.
+Running the code with a pool of 1k threads, takes around 2 secs for me, compared to the ~3.7 of the initial version, that's a nice improvement, and we had fun building a threadpool.

 Before we wrap up, one last thing that might come in handy is checking the number of goroutines we're using.
 This is helpful to confirm our understanding and you might use it if you play around with this implementation and are not sure the threadpool is keeping the expected cap on the number of goroutines.